mrled/jupyter-mortgage/readme.markdown

     # update the conda environment
     conda env update -f environment.yml

+Note that the `readline` package (on Posix systems) or the `pyreadline` package (on Windows systems) is really useful if you want to use the `MortgageWorksheet` environment interactively.
+Unfortunately, it's not possible to install `pyreadline` on Posix or `readline` on Windows, so there's not an easy way to add those packages to the environment.yml file.
+Instead, you can install them after the fact:

+    conda install --name MortgageWorksheet [readline|pyreadline]

 ### Other prerequisites

 By default, we use OpenStreetMap.org, which can be used without authentication.
 If you wish to use Google maps instead, you must procure a [Google Maps API key](https://console.developers.google.com/flows/enableapi?apiid=maps_backend,geocoding_backend,directions_backend,distance_matrix_backend,elevation_backend&keyType=CLIENT_SIDE&reusekey=true), and enter it in the appropriate field in the notebook.